Sonnets to Orpheus

 June 2024

 “Rilke's voice from the last tumultuous young century reaches tenderly into ours.
 But his lush German is a language of its own.
 Mark Burrows has a rare gift to coax it faithfully into English.
-I am delighted, and so very grateful for this book.” —Kirsta Tippett, host of “On Being”
+I am delighted, and so very grateful for this book.” —Krista Tippett, host of “On Being”

 On the centennial of the first appearance (1923) of Rilke’s Sonnets to Orpheus, award-winning translator Mark Burrows reveals their depth and meaning with a brilliant new introduction and translation.